 How does the India Young Professionals Scheme ballot work?

 The ballot opens twice yearly (typically February and July) for 48-72 hours.
-You enter by sending an email to [email protected] with your name, date of birth, passport number, phone number, and email.
+You enter online through the official gov.uk ballot entry page by providing your name, date of birth, passport details, a passport scan or photo, phone number, and email.
 Successful applicants are selected randomly and notified within 2 weeks.
 Entry is free—you only pay fees if selected.

 When is the next India Young Professionals Scheme ballot 2026?

-The 2026 ballot dates have not yet been announced.
-Based on previous years, expect the first ballot in February 2026 and the second in July 2026.
+The first 2026 ballot opened at 2:30pm IST on 17 February 2026 and closes at 2:30pm IST on 19 February 2026.
+A second and final ballot is expected later in 2026, likely in July.
 Exact dates are published on the official gov.uk ballot page shortly before each ballot opens.
 Most places are allocated in the February ballot.

 What are the eligibility requirements for India Young Professionals Scheme?